-The North Carolina Black Repertory Company will be honored with the Distinguished Career Award and join us as a keynote speaker at the 71st annual SETC Convention in Louisville, KY, Sat., Feb.
+The North Carolina Black Repertory Company was honored with the Distinguished Career Award and joined us as a keynote speaker at the 71st annual SETC Convention in Louisville, KY, on Sat., Feb.
 29, 2020.

 North Carolina Black Repertory Company

 Producers of The National Black Theatre Festival

 Mission: To engage, enrich and entertain with innovative programming that resonates across the community and challenges social perceptions.

 History: Founded in 1979 by Larry Leon Hamlin, the North Carolina Black Repertory Company (NC Black Rep) is the first professional Black theatre company in North Carolina.
 NC Black Rep is committed to exposing diverse audiences to Black classics, the development and production of new works, improving artistic quality, and sustaining Black theatre internationally.
 The Company is universally recognized for its artistic and administrative achievements and its international outreach program, the National Black Theatre Festival ® (NBTF).
 Presented every odd numbered year, the festival hosts upwards of 120 performances, attracts upwards of 65,000 visitors to Winston-Salem, and has contributed over $230 million dollars to the Winston-Salem economy since its inception in 1989.

 For additional highlights from the company’s history, please click here.